krafs/LevelUp/Docs/ForModders.md

 In the above case, a sound file is expected to be at RootFolder/Sounds/MyLevelUpSounds/MySound.ogg.
 RimWorld supports other sound formats too, like .wav and .mp3.

 ## Animations
 An animation is added to Level Up by making a FleckDef with a LevelUp.AnimationDefExtension.
-It should be noted that FleckDefs are new to Rimworld 1.3, and will not work in earlier versions.
-If you really want to add an animation to a 1.1 or 1.2 you can do so by adding the LevelUp.AnimationDefExtension to a ThingDef defined for Motes, but if you are making a new mod it is recommended to utilize FleckDefs.
 ```xml
 <FleckDef ParentName="FleckBase_Thrown">
 	<defName>MyLevelUpAnimationDef</defName>